Resiliency, high availability, and fault tolerance

 Fault domains

 A fault domain is a potential point of failure.
 Examples of fault domains would be nodes, racks, zones, or entire regions.
-YugabyteDB's RAFT-based replication and automatic rebalancing ensure that even if a domain fails, the database can continue to serve reads and writes without interruption.
+YugabyteDB's Raft-based replication and automatic rebalancing ensure that even if a domain fails, the database can continue to serve reads and writes without interruption.
 The fault tolerance of a YugabyteDB universe determines how resilient the universe is to domain outages.
 Fault tolerance is achieved by adding redundancy in the form of additional nodes across the fault domain.

 Node failure